benbalter/benbalter.github.com/_posts/2016-07-13-removing-a-feature-is-a-feature.md

 description: Features aren't what make a product great.
 Being the best at solving a particular problem does.
 Every time you remove a feature that doesn't support your product's core use case, you're adding an implicit feature that does.
 ---

 Features aren't what make a product great.
 Being the best at solving a particular problem does.
-Every time you remove a feature that doesn't support your product's core use case, you're adding an implicit feature that does.
+Every time you remove a feature that doesn't support your product's core use case, you're actually adding an implicit feature that does.

-Your users use your product because [they're trying to solve a specific problem](https://strategyn.com/jobs-to-be-done/).
+Ultimately, your users use your product because [they're trying to solve a specific problem](https://strategyn.com/jobs-to-be-done/).
 It could be getting from point A to point B, finding their next romantic interest, or having some place to store their vacation photos.
-Whatever reason, they have a specific task in mind, and your product is simply the most effective tool to accomplish it, at least, that's the idea.
+Whatever reason, they have a specific task in mind, and your product is simply a means to an ends.
 That means that every feature that doesn't solve the problem they're trying to solve, isn't just product cruft, it's actively standing in their way.

 ### Features aren't free